-Depending on the method of installation, it is almost impossible to distinguish engineered from solid once it is laid.
+Depending on the method of installation, it is almost impossible to distinguish engineered from solid once it is laid thanks to the top layer of real wood flooring.
 Fully gluing the floor to the subfloor will give even the thinnest engineered floor a solid feel.

 The manufacturing process for engineered flooring is more labour intensive.
-Material for the backing has to be sourced, shipped, manufactured and shipped once again to the flooring producers. expensive adhesive are used during this production.
-Oak lamellas have to produced and bonded to the plywoods, so there is more to the manufacturing process than simply pushing a solid plank into one end of a machine and watching a piece of solid floor appear from the other!
+Material for the backing has to be sourced, shipped, manufactured and shipped once again to the flooring producers.
+Expensive adhesives are used during this production.
+Oak lamellas have to be produced and bonded to the plywoods, so there is more to the manufacturing process than simply pushing a solid plank into one end of a machine and watching a piece of real wood flooring appear from the other!

-Should you choose an engineered floor with a 6 mm top layer, you will not be too far away from having the same amount of useable wood as some solids anyway.
+Should you choose an engineered floor with a 6 mm top layer of real wood flooring, you will not be too far away from having the same amount of usable wood as some solids anyway.
 In the end the factors that dictate how thick a top layer you should choose will depend on how you are going to use and care for your floor and of course what is your realistic budget.

 So to summarise why you would choose and engineered floor: